21centuryweather/hackathon-2025-australia-node/working_locally.md

 # Working on your laptop (not on Gadi)

-If you want or need to work locally instead of in Gadi, you will need to setup a conda environment and relay on online data.
-We recommend you to develop the code using a low resolution version of the data (zoom 4 or 5) as bandwidth and RAM will be limited.
+If you want or need to work locally instead of in Gadi, you will need to set up a conda environment and rely on online data.
+We recommend you to develop the code using a low resolution version of the data (zoom 3) as bandwidth and RAM will be limited.

 ## Conda environment